autowarefoundation/autoware_msgs/autoware_vehicle_msgs/README.md

 Fields use the same units, sign conventions, and modes as `ActuationCommand`:

-- `accel_report`: Normalized throttle pedal position the vehicle is currently applying.
+- `accel_report`: Throttle pedal command the vehicle is currently applying (vehicle-defined scale).
-- `brake_report`: Normalized brake pedal position the vehicle is currently applying.
+- `brake_report`: Brake pedal command the vehicle is currently applying (vehicle-defined scale).
 - `steer_report`: Steering actuation signal the vehicle is currently applying.
 Same mode-dependent semantics as `steer_cmd`.

 ### ActuationReportStamped.msg